YallaCalculators

 Flexible cashback seekers

-Key Feature: The “Switch” feature lets you boost cashback to 10% on selected categories (lifestyle, travel), making it highly customizable.
-However, you must spend AED 5,000/month to unlock cinema benefits.
+Key Feature: The “Switch” feature lets you toggle between Lifestyle and Travel modes to earn boosted cashback — up to 8% on fuel and 4% on groceries, dining and education (each capped monthly) — making it customizable.
+You must spend AED 5,000/month to unlock cinema benefits.

 2. Emirates Islamic Skywards Black